HSLdevcom/jore4-ui/README.md

 ## Yarn workspaces

-Currently we have `test-db-manager` in separate yarn workspace and jore-ui in "workspace root".
+Currently we have `cypress` and `test-db-manager` in separate yarn workspaces and jore-ui itself in "workspace root".
-Because of that we get `error Running this command will add the dependency to the workspace root rather than the workspace itself, which might not be what you want - if you really meant it, make it explicit by running this command again with the -W flag (or --ignore-workspace-root-check).` when trying to `yarn add` anything to the ui project itself.
+Because of that we get `error Running this command will add the dependency to the workspace root rather than the workspace itself, which might not be what you want - if you really meant it, make it explicit by running this command again with the -W flag (or --ignore-workspace-root-check).` when trying to `yarn add` anything to the jore4-ui project itself.
 We can ignore that for now and use `-W` flag when adding dependencies.
-At some point we could consider moving `test-db-manager` to a separate repository or moving ui project itself to a separate workspace.
+At some point we could consider moving workspaces to separate repositories or refactkrj g ui project itself to a separate workspace.